cscorley/Kaleidoscope/README.md

 ## Visualization

-During development and when debugging in often greatly helps to visualize what the actual keyboard would do, especially when it comes to LED effects.
+During development and when debugging it may be of great help to visualize what the actual keyboard would do, especially when it comes to LED effects.

-Kaleidoscope-Testing allows to display an ascii-text visualization of the keyboard.
-This is done via the `renderKeyboard(...)` function.
+Kaleidoscope-Testing allows to display an ASCII-text representation of the keyboard via the `renderKeyboard(...)` function.

-The function is passed a string that represents a template of the actual keyboard.
+This function is passed a string that is a template of the actual keyboard.

-At the time this document is written, only for Keyboardio's model Model01, the first Kaleidoscope-supporting keyboard, a predefined template string is shipped with Kaleidoscope-Testing.
+At the time this document was written, only for Keyboardio's model Model01, the first Kaleidoscope-supporting keyboard, a predefined template string was shipped with Kaleidoscope-Testing (see `vendors/keyboardio/model01.cpp`).

 ```cpp
 // In the firmware sketch file